hgreenhut/AoD-Website/_posts/2023-5-5-penguin-attack.md

 ![Penguin%](../assets/img/canada.png)

-Its a long and hard fight, but The 38,250,000 Russias obliterate the remaining 22,319,531 penguins.
-1,860,885 Canadas gave up their lives for their country, but the Penguins have been defeated.
+Its a long and hard fight, but The 38,250,000 Canadians obliterate the remaining 22,319,531 penguins.
+1,860,885 Canadians gave up their lives for their country, but the Penguins have been defeated.
 Can the warm climate penguins avenge their fallen comrades?
 Only time will tell.